top of page

 Screenshot 2025-08-14 at 10.52.15 PM.png

-Lalit Kala Akademi Library, Rabindra Bhavan, New Delhi.
-Architect: Habib Rahman.
+Lalit Kala Akademi Library, Rabindra Bhavan, New Delhi

 This course examines architecture of the South Asian subcontinent and its diasporas in the 19th and 20th centuries, through building, landscape, art, design, photography, writing, and other media and ephemeral activity.
 We study celebrated and understudied figures (such as Begum Samrū, Sris Chandra Chatterjee, Otto Koenigsberger, Minnette de Silva, Habib Rahman) and institutions (such as the Archaeological Survey of India, the Sir J.J.
 College of Architecture, the Dhaka Urban Study Group, the Sri Lanka Architecture Art Archive).
 We read writings that founded a discipline (by James Fergusson, Stella Kramrisch, Ananda Coomaraswamy) and modernist organs that captured its discourse (journals such as MARG, Design, Mimar), which connected architecture with the fine and applied arts.
 In the planning and growth of urban sites from Kathmandu to Lahore to Dharavi to Jaffna, and in contested territories from the Rohingya refugee camps to the Kashmiri line of control to the rocket launch district in Thumba, we debate the architectural and territorial history of war, scarcity, and borders, for which South Asia has been emblematic.